jenngro/jenn-grossman-website/README.md

-This website will be about dogs
+This website will be about dogs.